 Other names for RCV

 AV and STV are mathematically equivalent.
 The only difference between them is the number of seats in a district, which determines how many votes a candidate needs to win.
-The larger the district, the lower the threshold.
-For example, in a district of four seats, the threshold is 20 percent plus one vote: [(valid votes cast)/(seats in district + 1)] + 1 vote.
+The larger the district, the lower the quota.
+For example, in a district of four seats, the quota is 20 percent plus one vote: [(valid votes cast)/(seats in district + 1)] + 1 vote.
 In a district of one seat, the quota is a majority: 50 percent plus one vote.
 That is how you end up with the standard “instant runoff” — if no candidate has a majority in the first round, we look at voters’ second choices.
 It is possible to force the majority quota to work for a multi-seat district, but this is very rare.

 Burdens on voters

 Burnett, Craig M., and Vladimir Kogan.
 2015.
 “Ballot (and Voter) ‘Exhaustion’ under Instant Runoff Voting: An Examination of four Ranked-choice Elections.”
 Electoral Studies 37:41–49.